vanguardbackup/vanguard-php-sdk/README.md

 $vanguard = new VanguardBackup\Vanguard\VanguardClient('YOUR_API_KEY');
 ```

-For custom VanguardBackup installations, specify the API base URL:
+For custom Vanguard installations, specify the API base URL:

 ```php
 $vanguard = new VanguardBackup\Vanguard\VanguardClient('YOUR_API_KEY', 'https://your-vanguard-instance.com/api');